Once Upon a Crime (album)

-Once Upon a Crime is the debut studio album by American New York-based hip hop duo the Godfathers.
+Once Upon a Crime is the debut studio album by American New York-based hip-hop duo the Godfathers.
 It was released on November 19, 2013, through Psycho+Logical-Records.
 Production was handled by member Necro with one song, "Unsub", co-produced by member Kool G Rap.
 It features the lone guest appearance from Mr. Hyde.
 Songs "Heart Attack" and "Wolf Eyes" were released as singles.

 Background

 Necro and Kool G Rap first announced their Godfathers project and collaboration in 2011 and released two mix CDs consisting of fifty previously released songs from the pair, The Pre-Kill Volume I in November 2011 and then The Pre-Kill Volume II in July 2012.
 They had initially announced that their first official album would be released in the first half of 2012, but Once Upon a Crime would not launch until November 2013.
-The album was executive produced by Necro and Domingo.
+Domingo is credited as an Executive producer but Necro did all of the production on the album except "Unsub" which was produced by both Necro and Kool G Rap.